A boy has the power to see people’s inner ghosts, but learns he might have another, much more dangerous gift as well.

 It wasn’t always long, sometimes as brief as a mere glance.
 But in that glance I learned, I mean, they told me, exactly who they were.
 Not the person that they were trying to portray, the person that they tried to fool the world into thinking they were, but the real them.
 The naked them, in all their vulnerability.

 Don’t be mistaken, I cannot speak to the dead.
 The people who pass me are all very much alive in the physical sense.
-Their lungs expand and contract.
+Their lungs expand and contract with each breath of air.
 Their hearts thump and pump blood throughout their pulsing organs.
 Their pupils dilate in pleasure and their pores sweat from fatigue.
 They walk about upright and go through the daily motions and routines that society deems necessary.
-They are by all accounts: Normal.
+They are by all accounts normal.

 The day of the incident I had gotten to school a few minutes early so I could meet Eric at the smoker’s pit like he had asked, and give him my alcohol money for the cottage party that weekend.
 Because we were all underage, Eric’s older brother Sam, who was in his mid-twenties, offered to buy us our booze.
 Their parents had gone to Italy for a week and Eric decided to throw an impromptu grad party at their place at Massy Lake.
 Word had spread through the school like wildfire.
 Everyone was going.
 I had been to the cottage once during the previous summer.
 It was a nice place, right on the water.
 It was the perfect place for a reckless high school party.